Prior to the Hunt

 - All hunters will sign a liability waiver upon arriving and then be assigned to a guide.

-- All hunters will be escorted on ranch-owned side-by-sides to pursue elk.
+- All hunters will be escorted in ranch-owned pickups and UTV’s to pursue elk.
 Only ranch-owned vehicles are allowed on the property.

 - Cell phones should be placed in non-ring mode.